Sour Cream Mashed Potatoes

 Notes

 Storage tips: To store mashed potatoes, let them cool quickly and transfer them to an airtight container, storing in the refrigerator for up to 3-5 days.
 For longer storage, cool completely, portion into freezer-safe containers or bags, and freeze for up to 2 months.
 Label with dates for tracking.
 When reheating, add a splash of milk or cream to restore texture, using the microwave or stovetop.
 For frozen potatoes, thaw in the refrigerator overnight before reheating.
-Adjust seasoning as needed to revive the flavour and ensure a creamy consistency.
+Adjust seasoning as needed to revive the flavor and ensure a creamy consistency.

 Nutrition